-Following the entry into force of Regulation (EU) 2019/452 establishing a framework for the screening of foreign direct investments into the Union, and the legal amendments approved as a result of COVID-19 but meant to be permanent following the health crisis, it is necessary to carry out a prior review to verify the applicable regime before investing in Spanish companies.
+Following the entry into force of Regulation (EU) 2019/452 establishing a framework for the screening of foreign direct investments into the Union, and the legal amendments approved in Spain, it is necessary to carry out a prior review to verify the applicable regime before investing in Spanish companies.

-This document sets out, in an executive presentation, key questions regarding regulations that are now much more complex and could require specialized advice.
+This document sets out, in an executive presentation, key questions regarding regulations that are now much more complex and will require specialized advice.
 It answers the following questions:

 - What are the restrictions?

-- > Who do these restrictions affect?
+- Who do these restrictions affect?

-- > Are there any material thresholds?
+- Are there any material thresholds?

 - What sectors are affected?

 - What are the authorization deadlines?

 - Can the authorities condition the terms of my investment?

-- > What happens if there is a violation?
+- What happens if there is a violation?

-- Is there an interim regime?
+- > Is there an interim regime?